you06/register/README.md

 ## Points Inheritance

-By default, you should register with the same team name as 1st season to inherite your score, this helps you to skip some easy tasks.
-If you register as personal player in 1st season and want a score inheritance, call @you06 to help you in your sign-up issue.
+To inherit the points you earned in previous seasons, you must sign up by the same name with what you used back then.
+This will be reflected as your Accumulative Points.
+If it's over 200, you can direcly skip the Easy level tasks.
+If you run into any issues inheriting historical points, contact @you06 to help you out.